mmoro75/TrainingPython/README.md

-The purpose of this repository is to provide Python training to Iryna to achieve the annual goals
+The purpose of this repository is to provide Python training to *****  to achieve the annual goals

 Topc